logzio/logz-docs/_source/user-guide/infrastructure-monitoring/configure-grafana-drilldowns.md

 One of the most useful features you'll come across in Logz.io Infrastructure Monitoring is drilldown links.
-With drilldown links,
-if you see something funky,
+If you see something funky,
-you can click a link
-and go straight to the related logs in Kibana.
+you can click a drilldown link and go straight to the related logs in Kibana.

-Drilldown links are preconfigured on any dashboards managed by Logz.io.
+Drilldown links are preconfigured on most dashboards managed by Logz.io.
 If you're setting up your own dashboard, you'll need to configure drilldown links.
 This doc shows you how.

 #### Set up dashboard variables {#set-up-dashboard-variables}

+Dashboards and drilldown links are most useful when they can be filtered.
+To enable filtering on a dashboard, you'll need to set up dashboard _variables_.

 **Before you begin, you'll need**:
 [Metrics]({{site.baseurl}}/shipping/) in your Logz.io metrics account